-At NITEC’17, held on 24-26 April 2017, in Ottawa, Canada, the NATO Communications and Information Agency (NCI Agency) presented its vision for a modernized Deployable Communications and Information System (DCIS) and invited industry to partner up in building an architecting team, to collaboratively develop an architecture for a modern DCIS and to build a set of prototypes proving the technical feasibility of the resulting architecture.
-Following NCI Agency’s invitation at NITEC’17 many companies responded to collaboratively develop the DCIS Cube Architecture with the NCI Agency.Contributions of individual participants
+The initiative started at NITEC’17, held on 24-26 April 2017, in Ottawa, Canada, where the NATO Communications and Information Agency (NCI Agency) presented its vision for a modernized Deployable Communications and Information System (DCIS) and invited industry to partner up in building an architecting team, to collaboratively develop an architecture for a modern DCIS.

-NATO plans to modernize its Deployable Communications and Information System (DCIS) to better meet the challenges imposed by today’s security environment.
+NATO plans to modernize its Deployable Communications and Information System (DCIS) to the next level to better meet the challenges imposed by today’s security environment.
 The NATO Communications and Information Agency (NCI Agency) envisions for NATO a DCIS that is more agile, that is less complex and at a lower total cost of ownership (TCO), than NATO owns today.

 NATO’s existing DCIS, often referred to as the Dragonfly, consists of a myriad of complex yet powerful interlinked hardware and software components.
 The Dragonfly has suited NATO’s requirements so far.
 However, NCI Agency believes that by now the technical implementation of NATO’s DCIS should be improved to better suit the needs and challenges imposed by today’s security environment.

-The DCIS Cube Architecting Initiative produced the following deliverables:
+The DCIS Cube Architecting Initiative produced the following deliverables so far: